-An abundance of zucchini already at the vegetable stands and one of my very favorite easy delicious summer soups, tomato and zucchini perked up with a spicy pepperoni and mellowed by the sweet Vidalia onions and sweet fresh basil.
+An abundance of zucchini already at the vegetable stands and one of my very favorite easy delicious summer soups, tomato and zucchini perked up with pepperoni and mellowed by the sweet Vidalia onions and sweet fresh basil.

 This is just one of those homey recipes using what I have in the pantry and fridge along with several fresh herbs from the window boxes, basil, oregano thyme and a few pinches of rosemary leaves.
 If you have homemade chicken and beef stock fantastic, but I added a pod of Knorr chicken and beef stock along with about 28 ounces of water to today’s pot of soup.
 A few other ingredients went into the pot today and we will have the soup with a fine loaf of crusty bread and a salad.
 This recipe makes plenty of soup for two and a couple of lunches…